ZerosZhang/Draft-Record/SecsGem功能/SEMI E37文档记录.md

 TLI — Transport Level Interface.
 One particular API provided by certain implementations of TCP/IP which provides a transport protocol and operating system independent deﬁnition of the use of any Transport Level protocol.

-transaction — A Primary Message and its associated Reply message, if required.
+transaction — A primary message and its associated Reply message, if required.
 Also, an HSMS Control Message of the request (.req) type, and its response Control Message (.rsp), if required.

 unconﬁrmed service (HSMS) — An HSMS service requested by sending a message from the initiator to the responding entity which requires no indication of completion from the responding entity.